 In my spare time, I play piano, guitar, and boulder.
-Some of my side interests include astrophysics, psychology, etymology, and linguistics.
+Some of my side interests include astrophysics, etymology, and linguistics.

 Remote Paper Prototype Testing (RPPT) takes a new approach to lo-fidelity prototype evaluation, focusing on the shortcomings of mobile application prototyping.
 While current prototyping methods typically create more complex and better looking interfaces requiring many predefined interactions, RPPT allows remote testing of paper prototypes, empowering designers to wizard and respond to new user actions on the spot.